Kilimanjaro Expedition

 High quality service at camp on Kilimanjaro.

 The American Alpine Institute has long been the standard for safety and excellence in mountain guiding.
-In our 35 years of experience, we have been committed to providing the highest quality mountain trips.
+Since 1975, we have been committed to providing the highest quality mountain trips in the world.
 On Kilimanjaro, we work closely with what we believe to be the best local outfitter in Tanzania.

 Save